polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/07 - Lambda expressions.md

 * `.string` - String, which is the default type in P5
 * `.node` - Hyperlambda, with a single root node

-In our appendixes, you can find a complete reference, of all the built-in types in P5.
+In our _"Plugins/p5.types"_ documentation section, you can find a complete reference, of all the built-in types in P5.
 The type system for Hyperlambda is extendible though, and you can easily create your own types, by adding a couple of Active Events with special names and namespaces into your application pool.

 ### Creating a mental model for expressions